lexlapax/dockerfile-twisterd/README.md

 was built from source at https://github.com/miguelfreitas/twister-core using instructions from http://twister.net.co/?page_id=23

-uses ubuntu precise (12.04) as a base build image
+uses ubuntu precise (12.04) as a base build image, the build scripts (Dockerfile /build.sh ) were refactored to reduce the end image size of the image

 starts up twisterd as root using configs in root's ~/.twister/twister.conf .. allows rpc from *any* host by default, if not desired, the "rpcallowip" value can be changed to one's liking